DirectOutput/DirectOutput/Documentation/15_Table configuration.md

 Before copying the code fragement to the table script, please check if the Table Exit section does already exist in the table.
 If it does, insert only the _Controller.Stop_ statement.

+\warning If you dont add the _Controller.Stop_ statement to the table exit code, you might experience performance problems or instability of your cabinet!
+Dont forget to add it!

 \subsection tableconfig_VPEMscore Score commands

 The B2S.Server has a bunch of special commands to forward information on the scores to the B2S.Server and the backglass.
 The DirectOutput framework does also receive the values from these commands.